-The DV89 DVD player has the ability to handle MP3, WMA and JPEG files, when these are burned on to a CD-R or CD-RW disc.
+The DV27A DVD player has the ability to handle MP3, WMA and JPEG files, when these are burned onto a CD-R or CD-RW disc.
 Picture/Photo CDs are also playable.
 These file types may be mixed together, if desired.

-This section explains the more sophisticated CD-based features, for audio CDs and for CD-ROM discs containing MP3, WMA and JPEG files.
-The operation for audio-CDs and other CD-ROMs is very similar, except that CD-ROMs can have directories and sub-directories, while audio-CDs do not have a directory structure.
+This section explains the more sophisticated features of the DV27A relating to audio-CDs and for CD-ROMs that contain MP3, WMA and JPEG files.
+Operation of both types of discs on the player is similar, except that CD-ROMs can have directories and sub-directories, while audio-CDs do not have a directory structure.